sytabaresa/kingly/README.md

 * That state can be rigidly divided into one of a relatively small number of distinct options
 * The entity responds to a series of inputs or events over time.

-However, while the traditional FSMs are an excellent tool for tackling smaller problems, it's also generally known that they tend to become unmanageable even for moderately involved systems.
+However, while the traditional FSMs are an excellent tool for tackling smaller problems, it is also generally known that they tend to become unmanageable even for moderately involved systems.
 Due to the phenomenon known as "state explosion," the complexity of a traditional FSM tends to grow much faster than the complexity of the reactive system it describes.